rackerlabs/docs-aws/docs/security/index.rst

 As outlined in the :ref:`AWS Accounts section <account_defaults>` we always enable AWS CloudTrail and AWS Config in all regions for each new account.
-We also have checks within :ref:`Rackspace Compass <compass>` that ensure these remain enabled and configured per our best practices.
+We also have checks within :ref:`CloudHealth <cloudhealth>` that ensure these remain enabled and configured per our best practices.

 Activity Logging